akononovicius/flicker-trap-detrap-individual-charge/README.md

-# 1/f noise in electrical conductors arising from the heterogeneous detrapping process of individual charge carriers
+# 1/f noise in semiconductors arising from the heterogeneous detrapping process of individual charge carriers

 Typically it is assumed that trapping and detrapping in semiconductor materials are Poisson processes.
 When both processes are indeed Poisson then